Drjewellmd/ISPS-VETA-Clinical-AI-Simulation/README.md

 GitHub: https://github.com/Drjewellmd

 ## Related Project
+Relationship to MAGSBHO
+This model extends the governance-constrained AI approach developed in MAGSBHO into the clinical behavioral health domain.
 **MAGSBHO AI Safety Prototype**
 Governance-constrained multi-agent AI system for behavioral health and operations in high-risk environments.